Table of contents

 If you own a restaurant, coffee shop, bakery, or bar and have already seen an increase in disputes, here are a few best practices for mitigating them.

 Managing fraudulent transactions

-Make your business recognisable: Customise your business name so that it shows up on receipts and in your customer’s bank statement.
-If you are using Square, you can customise the appearance of your customer’s receipts in your Square Dashboard.
+- Make your business recognizable: Customize your business name so that it shows up on receipts and in your customer’s bank statement.
+If you are using Square, you can customize the appearance of your customer’s receipts in your Square Dashboard.
 By adding identifiers like your logo or business name, it will make it easier for customers to remember where they made a purchase.

-Itemise receipts: By itemising receipts, sellers can see the list of items they purchased rather than a large purchase amount with no specifics from their order.
+- Itemize receipts: By itemizing receipts, sellers can see the list of items they purchased rather than a large purchase amount with no specifics from their order.

 Managing non-fraudulent transactions

 Collecting the following information can help you protect your restaurant from non-fraudulent transaction disputes.